Revd Canon Guy Bridgewater, Rector of Bath Abbey

 Frank joins Bath Abbey from HSBC Bank where he was a Regional Director.
 He is MBA qualified and his commercial knowledge and experience is extensive having spent the last 36 years advising and supporting businesses and charities achieve their goals.
-Frank will be responsible for developing the commercial activities of the Abbey pre and post the completion of our Footprint programme which will involve forging strong relationships with the local business community, schools and local visitor attractions.
+Frank is responsible for developing the commercial activities of the Abbey pre and post the completion of our Footprint programme which will involve forging strong relationships with the local business community, schools and local visitor attractions.

-Frank has lived on the outskirts of Bath for the last 25 years with his wife Dawn their two children and his dog Ted.
+Frank has lived on the outskirts of Bath for the last 25 years with his wife Dawn, their two children and his dog Ted.
 He is a Bath Rugby season ticket holder and enjoys running, going to the gym and travel.